 Car accidents are dangerous and frightening and often cause devastating injuries.
 Of these, head injuries can be some of those most challenging, because your cognitive abilities may be impaired without you even realizing it.
 Head injuries may be asymptomatic at the scene of the accident, with significant and dangerous symptoms presenting only after the fact, making matters even more complicated.
 Even a mild head injury can lead to cognitive difficulties and should never be discounted.
 If you’ve been in a car accident, it’s always a good idea to seek medical attention and rule out any head injury, even if you think you feel fine.

 Concussions are very common head injuries occurring in car accidents.
 A concussion is a mild form of traumatic brain injury (TBI) caused by either rough shaking of the head or a blow to the head.
 A concussion is usually a temporary condition that heals with time, but may cause significant physical and cognitive issues over time.
 On the spectrum of traumatic brain injuries, concussions are considered mild, but are nevertheless often associated with serious health consequences.
-The reports that concussions account for most TBIs, and that TBIs play a role in almost a third of all deaths caused by traumatic injury in the United States.
+The Centers for Disease Control and Prevention (CDC) reports that concussions account for most TBIs, and that TBIs play a role in almost a third of all deaths caused by traumatic injury in the United States.

 Head injuries like TBIs are often referred to as silent injuries because they may not be visible to the outside observer, which can exacerbate their isolating effects.
 Your brain is your body’s command central, which allows you to effectively navigate through life.
 As such, any injury to this delicately calibrated system can lead to negative cognitive consequences.
 TBIs can be unpredictable, with even very slight injuries causing significant cognitive issues.